cul-it/eureka_migration_tools/README.md

 ## Reference OKAPI Env

-These env variables are for your production or test environment.
-They user accout will need permissions to read Permission data.
-This connection is used to pull your current Permission Sets.
+These environment variables are for your production or test environment.
+The user account will need permissions to read permission data.
+This connection is used to pull your current permission sets.

 `REF_OKAPI_URL` =